BLuckoo/Challenge_14_NYC_Bikes/README.md

 - The main duration of rides is less than 20 minutes with peak times being on weekdays between 8:00 am to 10:00 am and between 5:00 pm and 7:00 pm.
 - Busiest bike stations are close to the train station.
 - The common rider was born between 1980 and 2000.
-  .
-However, the dataset may need some further investigation and clean up with regards to birth years.
-The data contains some riders with birth years from 1880 to early 1900's.
-Not convinced that people of that age will be riding bikes in 2019.

 - To keep the rideship happy, a maintenance program for the bikes must be in place.
 One way toschedule the bike maintenance is to consider their utilization.
-The folliwng bubble chart illustrates the bikes that have the highest utilizations - the size of the bubbles are relative to the utilization level of each bike.
+  - The folliwng bubble chart illustrates the bikes that have the highest utilizations - the size of the bubbles are relative to the utilization level of each bike.
 ##
 ![image](https://user-images.githubusercontent.com/82583576/126883679-b9e14356-9507-421b-9ae6-5819aea801b6.png)
 ##
 ##
+- Marketing campaigns targetted at converting users to subscribers.
+- Survey geared towards female ridership to find out if the bikes are attractive and safe for to the female riders.
+- Marketing campaigns to encourage female ridership.
+- Marketing campaigns geared towards increasing ridership during the week-ends - may be reduced rates or more bike stations closer to tourist attractions.

+##
 **Further Analysis & Recommendations**
 For Des Moines, need to gather some data and create visualizations regarding:
 - The gender ratio of the urban centres.
 - Locations of train or subway stations.
-- Marketing campaigns targetted at converting users to subscribers.
-- Survey geared towards female ridership to find out if the bikes are attractive and safe for to the female riders.
-- Marketing campaigns to encourage female ridership.
-- Marketing campaigns geared towards increasing ridership during the week-ends - may be reduced rates or more bike stations closer to tourist attractions.